Housing > Resident Resources > Terms & Conditions > Lincoln Park Student Housing Guide > Inspection & Repairs

 An offensive odor is an odor of such intensity that it becomes apparent or bothersome to others.
 Student housing has the right to rid the room of the odor at a cost to the resident if they not comply with the request to eliminate the odor immediately.
 Residents should report any offensive odors to their repective area office.

-DePaul Housing requires residents to complete a health & safety online workshop during the Fall Quarter and again during the Spring Quarter.
-The workshop will be emailed to all residents at the primary email address provided.
-All instructions requiring compliance with policies must be followed or disciplinary action may be taken and monetary fees applied.
-With regard to room cleanliness, acceptable health practices must be observed.
-During Fall Quarter, room inspections will be conducted virtually.
-Please watch the Virtual Housing Safety Inspection video.
-All rooms may also be inspected while the halls close for winter break in order to ensure that no health or safety problems exist.
-Residents may be assessed fees at any point if DePaul Housing staff determine violations are present.
-All decisions by DePaul Housing and Residential Education related to damages and room condition are final.
+All decisions by Housing and Residential Education related to damages and room condition are final.
 All residents in a unit will be assessed fees should a unit fail its health and safety inspection twice.
-In addition, should DePaul Housing staff cite items in the room for infractions that would be considered of a serious nature and viewed as posing potential harm to the residents and hall community, a fee of $150 per person may be assessed to the residents.
+In addition, should Housing staff discover infractions during inspections that would be considered of a serious nature and viewed as posing potential harm to the residents and hall community, a fee of $150 per person may be assessed to the residents.
 Serious-nature infractions and prohibited items include, but are not limited to:

 If a unit needs repairs, please use our work order process.

 Repair requests must be submitted online.
 To expedite service, please be as detailed as possible and send no more than one work order or repair request per the work order form.
-For example, if reporting a broken light switch and a heating issue, two work orders must be submitted.
+For example, if reporting a broken light switch and a heating issue, two work orders must be submitted - one work order per issue.
 Please specify the location of the problem (e.g., the light switch in the bathroom).
 Work orders are only processed during business hours, Monday through Friday, when the university is open.

 To report a problem that requires the immediate response of a staff member (e.g. overflowing toilet, loss of electricity, leak/flooding, etc.), please call rather than placing a work order.